 In straightforward terms, enamel jewelry is the fusion of powdered glass to metal.
 The best part of enamel pieces is that artisans or jewelry makers don't need to rely on gemstones to bring forth those vibrant hues.
 Instead, enamel powder forms the core of this technique.
 When a craftsman begins making the piece, the color of the glass powder does not represent the final product's look.
 Hues and transparency of the glass powder change during the heating process.
 The end product results from the interactions that occur in the enamel powder during the heating procedure.

-So, How's it Done?
+So, How's It Done?

-A few ways—epoxy-based resin is either inlaid in metal, painted or dropped.
-Once the hues have been applied using a vacuum syringe to achieve the utmost precision, they're then fired in a kiln at high temperatures.
+Enamel jewelry is created a few different ways—epoxy-based resin is either inlaid in metal, painted, or dropped.
+Once the hues have been applied using a vacuum syringe to achieve the utmost precision, they're then fired in a kiln at high temperatures to become permanent.
 Skilled artisans work tirelessly to ensure the entire process is executed seamlessly.
 One wrong move could mean the entire piece is scrapped.

 Keep it Clean—and Safe

 As with most fine jewelry and precious metals, you should avoid wearing enamel while swimming or working in the garden.
 It's always best to remove them when showering or using any kind of chemicals, such as dish soap—simple hand soap and warm water is all that is needed.
 These measures help prevent the enamel from becoming cloudy or discolored.
 To avoid chipping and scratching, you should store these items carefully to avoid brushing up against other pieces of your jewelry collection.